Why Is My Chickens Comb Pale?

 Chronic diseases or underlying health conditions, such as kidney disease or liver dysfunction, can affect a chicken’s overall health and contribute to a pale comb.

-It’s important to note that these causes are general possibilities, and a proper diagnosis by a veterinarian or poultry specialist is crucial for accurate identification and appropriate treatment.
+It’s important to note that these causes are general possibilities, and a proper veterinarian or poultry specialist diagnosis is crucial for accurate identification and appropriate treatment.
 They will be able to perform a thorough examination and tests, if necessary, to determine the underlying cause of the pale comb and recommend the appropriate course of action.

 Also read: Everything You Should Know About Chicken Poop (Must-Read!)